LKirst/lie-esl/_posts/2026-02-22-transition-phrases.md

 Transition phrases (linkers) signal how your points relate: addition, contrast, cause, example, result, and summary.
 Clear linkers improve coherence and make your argument easier to follow.
-However, to achieve these benefits, you must choose linkers that match the relationship you truly mean (e.g., only signal contrast if there is a contrast).
+However, to achieve these benefits, you must choose linkers that match the relationship you are expressing (e.g., only signal contrast if there is a contrast).

 ### Sequencing main points